 The Company is exposed to liquidity risk which arises primarily from the maturing of long-term debt obligations.
-The coupon payment liability and the maturing liability of the Company is funded by the Group's principal marketing entity as the terms of the loan to the Group marketing entity is on a back to back terms both for coupon and maturity.
+The coupon payment liabilities and the maturing liabilities of the Company are funded by the Group's principal marketing entity as the terms of the loan to the Group marketing entity is back to back for both the coupons and maturities.

-Results for the financial year and state of affairs at 31 December 2022
+Results for the financial year and state of affairs at 31 December 2023

-The statement of comprehensive income for the financial year ended 31 December 2022 and the balance sheet at that date are set out on pages 16 and 17.
-The profit on ordinary activities for the year before taxation amounted to USD 2 456k (2021: profit of USD 210k).
-After a taxation charge of USD 956k (2021: nil), the profit for the financial year amounted to 1 500k (2021: profit of 210k).
+The statement of comprehensive income for the financial year ended 31 December 2023 and the balance sheet at that date are set out on pages 16 and 17.
+The profit on ordinary activities for the year before taxation amounted to USD 272 k (2022: profit of USD 2 456k).
+After a taxation charge of nil (2022: USD 956k), the profit for the financial year amounted to 272 k (2022: profit of 1 500k).